cockroachdb/docs/v22.1/security-reference/transport-layer-security.md

 Symmetric encryption is more efficient than asymmetric encryption, but it requires all parties to have the single shared key prior to the exchange.

 With asymmetric encryption, by contrast, each party can share their public key, allowing anyone to send them messages that only they can decrypt with their private key.

-In the context of internet communication
+The TLS protocol employs both asymmetric and symmetric encryption:

-In the TLS protocol, asymmetric encryption using the public/private key pairs is used to securely exchange random data from that is used to create shared **session keys**, which are then used by both parties to (symmetrically) encrypt and decrypt data for the remainder of the session.
+- Asymmetric encryption using the public/private key pairs is used to securely exchange random data that is used to create shared **session keys**
+- Session keys are then used by both parties to (symmetrically) encrypt and decrypt data for the remainder of the session.

 Since a session key is created with information shared using asymmetric encryption, and is used only for the duration of a session, TLS combines the best of both asymmetric encryption (the ability to establish an encrypted communication channel without having to have first securely shared a key) and symmetric encryption (computational efficiency).

 {{site.data.alerts.callout_info}}
 The generation and management of TLS session keys is fully automated within the TLS protocol.
 You do not ever need to provision or manage TLS session keys.